theupdateframework/specification/tuf-spec.md

     * **4.5.2**.
 Otherwise, recursively search the list of delegations in order of appearance.

       * **4.5.2.1**.
+Let DELEGATE denote the current target role TARGETS is delegating to.

+      * **4.5.2.2**. **Download the DELEGATE tarets metadata file**, up to either the number of bytes specified in the snapshot metadata file, or some Z number of bytes.
+The value for Z is set by the authors of the application using TUF.
+For example, Z may be tens of kilobytes.
+IF DELEGATE cannot be found, end the search and report the target cannot be found.
+If consistent snapshots are not used (see Section 7), then the filename used to download the targets metadata file is of the fixed form FILENAME.EXT (e.g., delegated_rol.json).
+Otherwise, the filename is of the form VERSION_NUMBER.FILENAME.EXT (e.g., 42.delegated_role.json), where VERSION_NUMBER is the version number of the DELEGATE metadata file listed in the snapshot metadata file.
+In either case, the client MUST write the file to non-volatile storage as FILENAME.EXT.

+      * **4.5.2.3**. **Check against snapshot metadata.** The hashes (if any), and version number of the new DELEGATE metadata file MUST match the trusted snapshot metadata.
+This is done, in part, to prevent a mix-and-match attack by man-in-the-middle attackers.
+If the new DELEGATE metadata file does not match, discard it, end the search, and report the target cannot be found.

+      * **4.5.2.4**. **Check for an arbitrary software attack.** The new DELEGATE metadata file MUST have been signed by a threshold of keys specified in the TARGETS metadata file.
+If the new DELEGATE metadata file is not signed as required, discard it, end the search, and report the target cannot be found.

+      * **4.5.2.5**. **Check for a rollback attack.** The version number of the trusted DELEGATE metadata file, if any, MUST be less than or equal to the version number of the new DELEGATE metadata file.
+If the new DELEGATE `metadata file is older than the trusted DELEGATE metadata file, discard it, end the search, and report the target cannot be found.

+      * **4.5.2.6**.
 If the current delegation is a multi-role delegation, recursively visit each role, and check that each has signed exactly the same non-custom metadata (i.e., length and hashes) about the target (or the lack of any such metadata).
+Otherwise, discard it, end the search, and report the target cannot be found.

-      * **4.5.2.2**.
+      * **4.5.2.7**.
 If the current delegation is a terminating delegation, then jump to step 5.

-      * **4.5.2.3**.
-Otherwise, if the current delegation is a non-terminating delegation, continue processing the next delegation, if any.
+      * **4.5.2.8**.
+Otherwise, if the current delegation is a non-terminating delegation, continue processing the next delegation, if any, by repeating step 4.5 with DELEGATE as the current TARGET role.
 Stop the search, and jump to step 5 as soon as a delegation returns a result.

 **5**. **Verify the desired target against its targets metadata**.